 Choose The Parlour Inn for your Stratford Festival accommodations – just 10-minute walk from the Stratford theatres.
 Enjoy a getaway that includes a world-class theatre experience, an exceptional restaurant and noteworthy service.
 Make it a theatre-filled weekend or return time and time again to relive your fun-filled experience in Stratford, Ontario and the new plays and productions.
 Our friendly and informative staff members will always be happy to welcome you and your loved ones back to The Parlour’s upscale hotel rooms and restaurant.

-The upcoming season will feature a variety of plays, including works by Shakespeare such as Romeo and Juliet, Twelfth Night, and Cymbeline, as well as other notable productions like London Assurance by Dion Boucicault, Hedda Gabler by Ibsen, Wendy and Peter Pan by Ella Hickson, and The Goat or, Who is Sylvia? by Edward Albee.
+The upcoming season will feature a variety of plays, including works by Shakespeare such as As You Like It and Macbeth, well-known adaptions like Jane Austen’s Sense and Sensibility, as well as other notable productions like Dangerous Liaisons, The Winter’s Tale, Forgiveness, and The Art Of War.